 Excluding rodents from homes, cabins, sheds, and other structures, airing out unused structures before entering, and using a wet cleaning method and other safe cleaning practices (described below) can reduce your exposure to hantavirus.

-The Vector Control Program routinely collect blood samples from deer and harvest mice and test it for hantavirus.
-If positive results are found, the public is notified on appropriate precautions to take, so they can continue to enjoy outdoor activities without putting themselves at risk of exposure.
+The Vector Control Program routinely collects blood samples from wild mice to test for hantavirus.
+If positive results are found, the public is notified of appropriate precautions to take to lower risk of exposure.

-When infection occurs, symptoms may appear 1 to 6 weeks after exposure to rodents or their droppings.
-Beginning symptoms include:
+Symptoms may appear 1 to 8 weeks after exposure to rodents or their droppings.
+Initial symptoms include: